Aaron98990/ways-of-the-game/misconduct.md

 - "That's was outside the penalty area."
 - "Call it both ways.
 Your calling everything for the other team."
 - "No way that's a foul."
+- "What are you calling?"
+- "Keep my players safe!"

 #### **Dissent by word**